Continually Updated Clinical Reference

 Neural anatomy

 The motor innervation to the muscular anatomy is summarized in Table 1 above.
 The trigeminal nerve provides sensory innervation to the skin of the face.
 The maxillary division innervates the face below the level of the eyes and above the upper lip as the zygomaticotemporal, zygomaticofacial, and infraorbital nerves.
 The mandibular division innervates the face below the level of the lower lip via the buccal, auriculotemporal, and mental nerves.
-Refer to Image 4 for cutaneous innervation of the face and distribution of the facial nerve.
+Refer to the image below for cutaneous innervation of the face and distribution of the facial nerve.

 Vascular anatomy

 The main vascular supply to the lips comes from branches of the facial artery.
 The superior and inferior labial arteries supply the upper and lower lip respectively.
 The arteries originate deep to orbicularis oris and depressor anguli oris, and form a vascular ring around the mouth penetrating the orbicularis oris near the angle of the mouth and continue to run between the muscle and mucous membrane.
 Here, they communicate with the septal artery near the philtral ridges.
 The facial artery also gives rise to lateral nasal and angular arteries.
 The facial artery runs deep to the zygomaticus and levator labii superioris muscles, at which point it branches into the angular artery, which is embedded in the labii superioris, and then continues as the lateral nasal artery.
 Venous supply of the face runs with named arteries.
 Being familiar with the vascular supply around the lips allows for appropriate flap selection and preservation of neurovascular pedicles.
-See Image 5.
+See the image below.

 Lymphatic anatomy